-Is home where you were born, where you choose to be or is it where you end up out of circumstance – grad school, kids, family, comfort?
+Is home where you were born, where you choose to be, or is it where you end up out of circumstance — graduate school, kids, family, comfort?

-It’s a question that’s haunted me since I moved to the US for college eons ago.
-I ended up in Washington DC.
-My dad had a house here and was working already.
+It’s a question that’s haunted me since I moved to the US for college.
+I’d ended up in Washington DC.
+My dad had a house there and a new job.
 So the family followed him, just like we did to Cote d’Ivoire and England.
-I was under 18 so it was a given.
+I was under 18; it was a given.

 At 20, I started wondering — where is home for me?
-I didn’t pay much more attention to it until ten years later, at 30.
+I didn’t pay much more attention to it until ten years later.

-When you leave your native country at age 1, it’s hard to tell where home is.
+When you leave your native country at nine months, it’s hard to tell where home is.
 When you end up in a city because you went to college there and because it’s where your loved ones are, it’s hard to justify the need to leave.

 When you start traveling and being a nomad for half the year, it becomes even more nebulous.

 For those with a spouse or children, it seems easier to pinpoint a place called “home” (for most).

 But when you’re solo, you’ve always loved travel, and you’ve figured out ways to fund those travels, the world is your oyster.
 Not a complaint, but it can be overwhelming.
 The choices are infinite.
 From Indonesia to India or even Ethiopia.

 This year, my goal is to plan for my desire to leave Washington DC and live overseas year-round.
 It’s one I’ve had for too long already.

 So, what country calls my name?

 Since my return, I’ve been meditating, praying.
 I’m more present and observant in my day-to-day, because signs are everywhere.
-I watch where my attention is grabbed and what attracts my heart.
+I watch where my attention is grabbed and what pulls my heart.
 As much as I’ve loved visiting Belize and Jamaica for winters, they didn’t grab me enough to pack up and move permanently.

 What are the other choices?
 All the “relatively-stable” countries in Africa, Asia, Australia… or there’s South America.